-Early native pigments used for hide painting were derived from mineral, vegetal and animal sources.
+Early native pigments used for hide painting by American Indians were derived from mineral, vegetal and animal sources.
 While some sources were common and easily adapted, others were difficult to obtain and required skill and knowledge to process effectively.
 Thus, the finest pigments were of great value, making them an important intertribal trade item.

 Commercial trade paints first appeared in the west during the early 18th century but were very slow to become prevalent due to availability, preference and beliefs.
 They eventually replaced native pigments by the last quarter of the 19th century but even then with exception.
 While trade paints offered convenience, pigments made from earthly substances were considered sacred, imbued with spiritual power, and therefore essential.